 Master of Governmental Administration

-A Master of Governmental Administration degree offers a specialization in finance and gives students a broad background for many government fields.
+A Master of Governmental Administration (MGA) degree offers a specialization in finance and gives students a broad background for many government fields.
 The degree touches on aspects of management, politics, analysis, and finance so that students gain a comprehensive understanding of the different areas of public service and government.
 In addition to core coursework in these areas, students are typically required to earn 10-15 elective credits in one or more areas of specialization.
 Possible course titles include:

 - Public leadership statistics